barsoom/review/README.md

   * [ ] Hook up the webhook
   * [ ] Consider making the rails app use the json columns so it's possible to go back in case something doesn't work?
 * [ ] Fix styling differences, missing icons, missing clickable-hower-icon-on-mouse, etc.
+* [ ] Add commits to review text and links on commits page
 * [ ] Set maintenance on remit, copy the database to review, set `REDIRECT_TO_OTHER_REMIT_URL` on remit to redirect to review.

 ## More reliable state sync